gldoyle/remotesensing/Module1.md

-# An Exploration in Remote Sensing Techniques: Harnessing the Power of Satellite Imagery to Look Beyond the Visible Light Spectrum
+# An Exploration in Remote Sensing Techniques: Harnessing the Power of Satellite Imagery to See Beyond the Visible Light Spectrum

 [Gretchen Doyle](https://github.com/gldoyle?tab=repositories)<br/>
 Middlebury College<br/>